javascriptnicaragua/codigo-de-conducta/README_en.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in `colombia.dev` to help us create safe and positive experiences for everyone.
+We invite all those who participate in `JavaScript Nicaragua` to help us create safe and positive experiences for everyone.

 ## 2. Open [Source/Culture/Tech] Citizenship